Australian Ninja Warrior: Night 1

 At the end of each stage, the fastest team advance straight to Day 2.

 At the end of the three stages, the two slowest team select a member compete in the power tower.
 The slowest is eliminated.

 Night 2

 With South Australia eliminated, four remaining teams will battle in three rounds, where one team is eliminated at the end of each round.

 Round 1

 In round 1, the team will be split into pairs, and each pair run course A of 6 obstacles.
 The team with the fewest obstacles cleared or the slowest time to finish all 12 obstacles will be eliminated.
-Western Australia had Sam Goodall running the course twice, but in different order because Zed Colback is medically eliminated due to migrane.
+Western Australia had Sam Goodall running the course twice, but in different order because Zed Colback is medically eliminated due to a migraine.